 According to the University Senate, "Registration in a course obligates the student to be regular and punctual in class attendance."
-In an online course, we do not have regular class meetings, but you are expected to regularly log into the course site, get updates on what is happening in class, and stay on track with readings, listening to lectures, engaging in discussions, and in general fulfilling course requirements.
+In a remote course, we do not have regular class meetings, but you are expected to regularly log into the course site, get updates on what is happening in class, and stay on track with readings, listening to lectures, engaging in discussions, and in general fulfilling course requirements.
 Please know that blackboard keeps a record of your presence in (or absence from) the course site.
+We will also have occasional zoom meetings as indicated on the course schedule.